-Most visitors who come here, come for Gorilla Trekking, there is however much more to this ancient – primeval rainforest – this UNESCO World Heritage Site.
+Most visitors who come here, come for Gorilla Trekking, there is however much more to this ancient – primeval rainforest – this is a UNESCO World Heritage Site.

-One could spend many days here on a Bwindi Impenetrable Forest Safari seven days or more in length – this is simply one of the most fantastic places in all of Africa – not to be found elsewhere – Bwindi Forest is simply unique and has much more to offer than the magnificent Mountain Gorillas
+One could spend many days on a Bwindi Impenetrable Forest Safari – this is one of the most fantastic places in all of Africa – not to be found elsewhere – Bwindi Forest is unique and has much more to offer than the magnificent Mountain Gorillas

-Bwindi Impenetrable Forest is one of the oldest Forests in East Africa, it survived the platonic shift that created the Albertine Rift that is all around it – It is thought that Bwindi Impenetrable Forest may have been inhabited 370,000 – 400,000 years ago by the Batwa People, the original people of the Rainforest.
+Bwindi Impenetrable Forest is one of the oldest Afro-Montane Forests in East Africa.
+It survived the earth’s shift that created the Albertine Rift that is all around it – It is thought that Bwindi Impenetrable Forest may have been inhabited 370,000 – 400,000 years ago by the Batwa People, the original people of the Rainforest.

-Due to its age, one can find plants and trees here, that are not found elsewhere.
+Due to its age, one can see plants and trees here, that are not found elsewhere.
 Bwindi Impenetrable Forest is a hidden pearl in Uganda awaiting to be discovered by you, though many come here, the focus is gorilla tracking the magic and wonder of the ancient forest are missed.
-This 128 square mile park has much to offer – there are many activities here one can partake in, amazing scenery, plants, wildlife, birds, primates, the list is endless.
+This 128 square mile park has much to offer – there are many activities that one can partake in, fantastic scenery, plants, wildlife, birds, primates, the list is endless.

-Bwindi Impenetrable Forest is one of the most bio-diverse forests with a rich ecosystems in all of Africa.
+Bwindi Impenetrable Forest is one of the most bio-diverse forests in Africa with one of the best ecosystems on the Continent.

 Here you can find 160 species of trees, over 100 species of ferns, over 1000 flowering plants, and Afro-montane vegetation that is simply incredible.
 It is located in southwestern Uganda and some of it along the border with the Democratic Republic – Bwindi Impenetrable Forest is the source of many rivers, there are pristine creeks, waterfalls, sights beautiful to behold.

-Bwindi Impenetrable forest, at the edge of the Western Rift Valley in highest part of what is referred to as the Kigezi Highlands.
+The Bwindi Impenetrable forest is at the edge of the Western Rift Valley in the highest part of what is referred to as the Kigezi Highlands.
 The altitudes of the park range from 1,190 to 2,067 meters, though Bwindi has a tropical climate which can range from 7 degrees Celsius at night to 27 degrees Celsius during the day.

-Here are our Top Things to Do and See in-near Bwindi Impenetrable Forest:
+Here are the 10 Top Things to Do and See in-near Bwindi Impenetrable Forest:

 Bwindi Impenetrable Forest is best known for Gorilla Tracking, that is the reason that most visitors come to this park.